terrelsa13/MUMC/README.md

 #  functionality to notify user(s) when a new episode for a series
 #  is ready to be watched
 #  0 - Episodes will be deleted as they are watched
-#  1-730500 - All but the latest selected number of episodes will be deleted as they are watched
+#  1-730500 - All but the latest "selected number" of episodes will be deleted as they are watched
 # (0 : default)
 #----------------------------------------------------------#
 minimum_number_episodes=0